 And then, according to the close of John 8, in response to our Lord's declaration, 'if anyone keeps my word, he will never see (or taste) death', the Jews had challenged Him, 'Are you greater than our father Abraham, who is dead?'
-To which He responded, not only that Abraham had rejoiced to see His (that is, our Lord's) day - a reference perhaps to the blessing which would come to all families of the earth through Him, the seed of Abraham ... not only that, but 'before Abraham was, I am'.
-That is, before Abraham had even begun to exist some two thousand years before, He, the Lord Jesus, had been, still was, and would ever be, the Self-existing One who had made Himself known to Moses at the burning bush in the wilderness of Horeb.
+To which Jesus responded, not only that Abraham had rejoiced to see His day (a reference perhaps to the blessing which would come to all families of the earth through Him, the seed of Abraham26), but that 'before Abraham was, I am'.

+That is, before Abraham had even begun to exist some two thousand years before, He, the Lord Jesus, had been, still was, and would ever be, the Self-existing One who had made Himself known to Moses at the burning bush in the wilderness of Horeb.27